J.D. Supervised Research

 Working on the paper challenges students to hone their research skills, engage in complex legal analysis, develop and test a thesis or argument, gain mastery over a specific topic, and enhance the clarity and precision of their writing–all components of the art of legal writing that are valued in practice regardless of the particular field that the student might pursue.
 The upperclass legal writing requirement also gives students the opportunity to think critically about a problem, engage in deep and sustained research into a wide range of materials, explore possible problem-solving options, advocate for a solution, and advance the body of knowledge relevant to their paper topic.

 Students have two options for completing the upperclass legal writing requirement: (1) successfully completing a seminar designated in the Curriculum Guide as meeting the upperclass legal writing requirement; or (2) successfully completing a Supervised Research project that has been approved by the Associate Dean for Academic Affairs, as described above.
+Note: Experiential courses (including clinics, externships, practicum courses, and simulation courses) do not meet the upperclass writing requirement.
 The upperclass legal writing requirement must be completed at the Law Center.*

 The following are the technical requirements for the upperclass legal writing requirement, which must be completed in accordance with the professor’s instructions and schedule: